prateekkhindri/T1A3_terminal_application/README.md

 There are several ways for downloading and installing the TicTacToe application.

-- **NOTE:** You must have python3 installed on the system in order to run this application
+   - **NOTE:** You must have python3 installed on the system in order to run this application.
+Please visit [python.org](https://www.python.org/downloads/) to download the latest version of python3.
+Run ```python3 --version``` to check version of python3 installed

 1. Clone the git repository using the command: